Academic Policies and Procedures for Graduate Students[ top ]

 B– = 2.7

 D = 1.0 (D is used only in SOPPS)

 These grade values are combined with course credit hours to produce a grade-point average.
 A cumulative grade-point average of B (3.0) is required for graduation.
 A cumulative grade-point average of 2.50 is required for graduation for PharmD students.
 Courses for which a student has received a D or an F do not count toward the number of courses required for a graduate degree or certificate.

-Most courses, unless otherwise noted, are assigned four credit hours.
+Most courses, unless otherwise noted, are assigned three or four credit hours.